 Dr. Carpenter is an environmental anthropologist with experience in conservation and sustainable development.
-Her teaching interests include the theoretical history of environmental anthropology and the history of thought in development and conservation.
+Her teaching interests include the theoretical history of environmental anthropology and the history of social science thought about conservation and sustainable development.
 Dr. Carpenter teaches the following courses:

 - The Anthropology of the Global Economy, a graduate seminar, explores topics in economic anthropology that are relevant to development and conservation policy and practice.
 Anthropologists are often assumed to focus on micro- or local-level research, and thus to have limited usefulness in the contemporary, global world of development and conservation policy.
 In fact, however, they have been examining global topics since at least the 1980’s, and very little current anthropological research is limited to the village level.
 More importantly, the anthropological perspective on the global economy is unique and important.
 This course will examine the topics that make up this perspective, including: using a single commodity to study the global economy, the moral relation between economy and society, models for thinking about power in the global economy, the process of becoming a commodity, articulations between rural households and the global economy, rural-urban relations in the global economy, the commons debate, credit and debt, and theorizing the global economy and its transformations.